What is elephantiasis?

 Elephantiasis, also known as lymphatic filariasis, is a disease that can cause arms and legs to swell, and skin to become hard and thick like an elephant’s.
-It is spread by infected mosquitoes and affects millions of low-income people in tropical areas, but you can’t catch it in Australia.
+It is spread by infected mosquitoes and affects millions of low-income people in tropical areas, but you cannot catch it in Australia.

 What causes elephantiasis?